top of page

 VAWA (Violence Against Women Act)

-The Violence Against Women Act (VAWA) allows certain survivors of abuse to self-petition for lawful immigration status without the involvement of the abusive family member.
-Individuals may qualify if they have been abused by a U.S. citizen or lawful permanent resident spouse, parent, or adult child.
+The Violence Against Women Act (VAWA) allows certain survivors of domestic violence or abuse to self‑petition for immigration relief without the knowledge or involvement of the abusive family member.
+Individuals may qualify if they were abused by a U.S. citizen or lawful permanent resident spouse, parent, or adult child, and can demonstrate a bona fide qualifying relationship, abuse or extreme cruelty, and good moral character.

 U Visa for Crime Victims

-These cases require certification from law enforcement and detailed documentation of the harm suffered by the victim.
-At The Legal House, we help clients prepare U visa petitions, organize supporting evidence, and evaluate long-term immigration strategies that may eventually lead to lawful permanent residence.
+U Visa cases require a law enforcement certification and detailed documentation of the harm suffered by the victim.
+At The Legal House, we assist clients with preparing U Visa petitions, organizing supporting evidence, and presenting each case with care and accuracy.
+We also advise on long‑term immigration strategies, as individuals granted U status may later become eligible to apply for lawful permanent residence under the law.

 Temporary Protected Status (TPS)

-Temporary Protected Status (TPS) is available to individuals from countries experiencing armed conflict, environmental disasters, or other extraordinary conditions that make it unsafe to return.
+Temporary Protected Status (TPS) is available to individuals from designated countries experiencing armed conflict, environmental disasters, or other extraordinary conditions that make return unsafe.
+TPS provides temporary protection from removal and work authorization, but it does not lead to permanent status and is subject to ongoing review, redesignation, or termination.

 Clients seeking humanitarian immigration protection deserve clear guidance and compassionate advocacy.
 The Legal House is committed to helping individuals and families navigate these processes with dignity, professionalism, and dedicated legal support.